 Governor O’Malley announced today that Judge Alexander Wright Jr. and Robert A. Zarnoch have been named to the Maryland Court of Special Appeals.

 Judge Wright is a former district and circuit court judge who is an attorney with Miles & Stockbridge in Towson, focusing on mediation and alternative dispute resolution.
 Judge Wright has a broad background as a former assistant attorney general and as a public defender.
 Soon to be Judge Zarnoch has been the Attorney General’s Chief Counsel for Legislation and Counsel to the Maryland General Assembly since 1979.
-As chief counsel, Mr. Zarnoch has drafted legislation and authored scores of Attorney General’s opinions.
+As chief counsel, Mr. Zarnoch has drafted legislation and authored scores of the Attorney General’s opinions.
 I’m sure he is also no stranger to the other side of the bench of the Court of Special Appeals in his role as chief counsel.
 He is also an occasional contributor to the Maryland Daily Record.